 Liquid bandage for dogs is a topical treatment for minor cuts and superficial sores on a dog’s skin.
-The liquids used are mixtures of gentle chemicals which create a polymeric layer which binds to the skin.
+The liquids used are mixtures of gentle chemicals that create a polymeric layer that binds to the skin.
 The outer layer protects the sensitive area by keeping germs out and moisture in.

 When your furry friend is injured, you want to do everything that you can to stop the bleeding and to prevent the infection from spreading any further.

 Unfortunately, dogs don’t understand that licking and biting their wound only makes it more difficult to heal.
 Often, standard bandages do not work for them and they end up chewing it, or simply refuse to have them on.